nimroddanielmaayan/node-farm/notes.md

 - I have to get used to console.logging things to the command line console instead of to the browser console

+- In node.js, every file is automatically a module

+- The nodemon package - remember to use it in every node project

+- Reminder: Dev dependencies, which are needed only for development but not for production, should be installed with the --save-dev flag.
+It makes sense to install all the dev dependencies globally, so that we don't have to install them for every project.
+To install a package globally, we need to use the -g flag

+- Reminder: We can't call dev dependencies directly from the command line.
+We need to use scripts that we define in the package.json file

+- A word about version control: NPM package versions look like this: 1.2.3 with the last being bug fixes, the second being minor updates\feature updates, and the first being major version updates.
+Note, that only major version updates might break our code, and minor updates are always supposed to be backwards compatible.
+To make sure that we don't get any breaking changes, we can use the ^ symbol before the version number.
+This is recommended, and it will make sure that we get all the bug fixes and minor updates, but not the major updates.
+If we want to get all the updates (at our own risk...), we can use the asterix symbol before the version number, or only bug fixes using the ~ symbol (if we want to be extra careful)

+- The npm updated command can list all the packages that have updates available

+- More info on node version management: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/

 ### Command Prompt

 - Node REPL: To enter REPL (Read Evaluate Print Loop), go into the terminal and write "node"